|Oscar G. Brockett|

 The Oscar G. Brockett Essay Prize is jointly awarded by the American Society for Theatre Research and the Oscar G. Brockett Center for Theatre History and Criticism at the University of Texas-Austin.
 The prize of $1,500 ($1,000 from the Brockett Center and $500 from ASTR) recognizes the best essay written and published in English in a refereed scholarly journal or volume published by a scholarly press and relating to any subject in theatre research, broadly construed.
 The Oscar G. Brockett Essay Prize presentation at the ASTR annual meeting includes an acknowledgement of the editor's contribution to the work.

 The winning essay will be judged for its originality, critical rigor, fluency in related research, and significance to the field.
-Essays will be assessed by a committee consisting of Elaine Aston (chair), Rhona Justice-Malloy, and Anne Fletcher.
-Please direct questions to Elaine Aston.
+Essays will be assessed by a committee consisting of Rhona Justice-Malloy (chair), Anne Fletcher, and James Harding.
+Please direct questions to Rhona Justice-Malloy.

 The deadline for this award has passed.